-- (1) Unit costs for new construction do not include mobilization, removal of an existing structure, extensive river or stream channel work, large quantities of riprap, clearing and grubbing, approach slabs, and other construction work not part of the bridge. - (2) Unit costs were current as of August 2022. - (3) See abbreviations [BDM 3.1.4] for definitions of these event codes.
-Utilize BRG-15002 (LS) to represent contingency cost for preliminary design estimates. - (4) Unit cost includes concrete, reinforcing bars, minor grading and construction. - (5) Additional aesthetic costs should be considered for gateway or signature structures.
-See the Draft Aesthetic Guidelines for more information. - (6) The state-owned detour bridge components are no longer being used.
+- (1) Unit costs for new construction do not include mobilization, removal of an existing structure, extensive river or stream channel work, large quantities of riprap, clearing and grubbing, approach slabs, and other construction work not part of the bridge. - (2) Unit costs were current as of January 2025.
+Add 4% to the base bridge type unit cost for each calendar year beyond January 2026. - (3) See abbreviations [BDM 3.1.4] for definitions of these event codes.
+Utilize BRG-15002 (LS) to represent contingency cost for preliminary design estimates. - (4) Unit cost includes concrete, reinforcing bars, minor grading and construction. - (5) Additional aesthetic costs for gateway structures are "Add 5%".
+For signature structures consult with Bridge Aesthetics Coordinator.
+See BDM Chapter 9 for more information. - (6) The state-owned detour bridge components are no longer being used.
 Detour bridges are rented on a case-by-case basis and budgeting costs should be obtained from the venders. - (7) Include revetment costs with bridge and RCB culvert estimates.
 After the B1 completion, revetment costs for RCB culverts are included with the roadway estimate. - (8) Final plans delivered to the Design Bureau that do not require structural design, complete with final notes, bid items, and quantities (example: a scour countermeasure).